 Where do you find inspiration for your current flower arrangements?

-The people that I make [the arrangements] for play a huge role.
+The people that I make for play a huge role.
 The world around me - I am very sensitive and very intuitive.
 I really take my inspiration from everything that is around me, so I feel my way through everything.
 I have to meet the client, I have to go to the space, and let those things speak to me.

 What flowers are you excited about for fall?